Kyelin25/sdmx-friendly/explanations/Base/Item.md

 In this set of Items, the parent-child relationship literally represents a parent-child relationship, and the flow of inheritance from the family's wealthy matriarch, Jenny.
 Note that although Edith named her son Barry after his uncle, we had to give him a different id to the "original" Barry, as the identifiers must be unique within the tree (actually unique within their parent ItemScheme).

+If we assume that these Persons live inside a PersonScheme with AgencyId *SDMX*, Id *PS_JNY_MONEY* and Version *1.0.2* (see explanation of [MaintainableArtefact](MaintainableArtefact.md) for why we need to know this), we can uniquely refer to any Person in this scheme using that plus the Person's id.
+For example, say we want to refer to Edith's son Barry: SDMX:PS_JNY_MONEY(1.0.2).BRY2 is enough to uniquely identify it.

 ## Notes

 Artefacts that inherit from Item inherit the parent-child relationship, but flavour it so it can only refer to artefacts of the same type.
 That is, a Code can only have Codes as children, not any Item.